truthcoin/www.truthcoin.info/_posts/2017-11-02-mahf-and-replay.md

 Perhaps this will turn out to be a horrible mistake, one that results in needless network turbulence.
 But I almost think it *must* be worth it, just to have some peace and quiet around here.
 Finally, there is no need for anyone to *say* anything about the blocksize any longer![^n] And even less of a reason for anyone to listen!
 The civil war is over.

-[n]: Bitcoin shouldn't care what anyone says on social media, nor should it care about who was around to hear, or who agrees.
+[^n]: Bitcoin shouldn't care what anyone says on social media, nor should it care about who was around to hear, or who agrees.
 All of these "meetings" and "agreements" and "conferences" and "tweets" are nonsense at best, and an attack-vector at worst.
 Decentralists should work toward their irrelevance.
 The transparent, scientific (criticism-friendly) measurement of K is the only important thing.

 -----